datagrok-ai/public/help/develop/exercises/exercises.md

    Grasp a number of techniques with Datagrok JS API:
    * creating a new column of a given type
    * iterating through a dataframe by a row index
-   * crearing a dataframe from an array of columns
+   * creating a dataframe from an array of columns

 10. In `CountSubsequenceTablePythonAugment`, replace `CountSubsequenceTablePython` to `CountSubsequenceTableJS`, rename itself to `CountSubsequenceTableJSAugment` and run it.
 Check that the exact same new column is produced